2 girls hurt, 1 of them critical, after Lake Wylie watercraft crash

 Emergency officials responded to a drowning in Lake Wylie in York County late Friday in Tega Cay.
 In that incident a boy, 3, died after being found in the lake, according to Tega Cay police and the York County Coroner's Office..

-On Saturday, a Charlotte man died after drowning in an incident on the North Carolina side of the lake in an incident where York County emergency officials assisted in the rescue effort and search, officials said.
+On Saturday, a Charlotte man died after drowning in an incident on the North Carolina side of the lake.
+York County emergency officials assisted in the rescue effort and search, officials said.

 Check back for updates.